-Buying a diamond is kind of like buying a car—just a tad more romantic.
-It's not enough to simply glance at it and call it a day; you want to try it on for size and be sure all of the corresponding certifications and paperwork are available to back up your purchase.
-For many couples searching for the perfect gemstone, one term will come up a lot: diamond certification.
+Buying a diamond is kind of like buying a car (except a little more romantic): It's not enough to simply glance at it and call it a day.
+Instead, you want to try it on for size and be sure all of the corresponding paperwork is available to back up your purchase.
+For many couples searching for the perfect gemstone, one phrase will come up a lot: diamond certification.

 What Is Diamond Certification?